Educational Background & Professional Highlights

 Ms. Baltodano’s diverse personal background, exceptional communication skills, and professional experience hiring, training, coaching, evaluating, and mentoring staff enhances her approach to the practice of employment law.
 Further strengthening her skill set, Ms. Baltodano has extensive cross-cultural mediation training and training from the Midwest Academy for results-oriented social action and organization building.
 Ms. Baltodano is a bicultural woman who is skilled and comfortable negotiating the complexities of human conflict and relations.

-Today, Ms. Baltodano builds upon a rich history of litigation and social justice advocacy at The Baltodano Firm, A Professional Corporation, which strategically and cost-effectively resolves employment disputes on behalf of employees in state and federal courts.
-At the direction of Ms. Baltodano, The Baltodano Firm is committed to positively impacting the lives of its clients, and the community more broadly, through litigation, advocacy, and education.
+Today, Ms. Baltodano builds upon a rich history of litigation and social justice advocacy at The Baltodano Firm, A Professional Corporation.
+She remains committed to positively impacting the lives of her clients, and the community more broadly, through litigation, advocacy, and education.

 Board Memberships & Community Engagement

-Ms. Baltodano has served on the Board of Directors of San Luis Obispo Legal Assistance Foundation (SLOLAF) since 2017 and will take the position of Board President in January 2019.
+Ms. Baltodano has served on the Board of Directors of San Luis Obispo Legal Assistance Foundation (SLOLAF) since 2017 and is now serving in the role of Board President.
 SLOLAF provides free legal services to San Luis Obispo County seniors, veterans, and families in need.
-She is also a member of the National Advisory Council for The City Project, an organization she helped found, which works to achieve equal justice, democracy, and livability for all.
+She is also a member of the National Advisory Council for The City Project, a Los Angeles-based civil rights and environmental justice organization she helped found, which works to achieve equal justice, democracy, and livability for all.

 In addition, Ms. Baltodano serves as an adviser to the Superintendent of San Luis Coastal Unified School District (SLCUSD), as a member of the Common Ground Advisory Task Force, which makes common ground recommendations for school district programs, policies, and practices regarding controversial issues in order to foster civil discourse and improve school conditions for all students.
 Ms. Baltodano is also a founding member of the newly formed San Luis Coastal Education Foundation, which seeks to partner with the private and public sector to support creative and innovative programs to enrich and provide equitable opportunities for San Luis Coastal students across the District, particularly in the wake of diminished funding caused by the Diablo Power Plant Closure.

-Ms. Baltodano has facilitated field trips and conducted related civic lessons for local third, fourth, and fifth graders, including visits to City Hall and the City Council chambers to learn about the public comment process, SLO County Government Building to practice speaking in the Board Room, SLO County Superior Court to take part in a mock trial, and SLO County Library.
-The field trips have included opportunities for students to meet a City Mayor, County Supervisor, Superior Court Judge, courtroom interpreter, bailiff, and judicial clerk.
+Ms. Baltodano regularly facilitates field trips and conducts related civic lessons for local third, fourth, and fifth graders, including visits to City Hall and the City Council chambers, the SLO County Government Building, and SLO County Superior Court.
 She is also a frequent speaker in elementary, high school, and university classrooms, as detailed under the Speaking & Teaching Engagements section below.